All Ways Maui'd

 WHAT TYPES OF CEREMONIES and SERVICES DO YOU OFFER?
 Weddings,

-for people and pets, plus blessings of events, businesses, homes and property.
-We
+and pets, plus blessings of events, businesses, homes and property.
+We also

-also perform ceremonies celebrating life's special events & most major holidays.
+perform ceremonies celebrating life's very special events and major holidays.
 Our

-ceremonies are custom-tailored to your preferences and feature non-denominational
+ceremonies are custom-tailored to your preferences & feature non-denominational

 Christian, non religious spiritual, modern romantic and "civil" themes, all combined